rapPayne/angular_in_3_weeks/labs/2.2 Creating services/README.md

 # Creating services
 <!-- Time: YYmin -->
-Our order-reading code is clearly working right now but best practice would say that we should move that into a service for a couple of reasons.
-First, it complicates our component, making it rigid.
+In the last lab we got our order-reading code is working.
+But reading Ajax data should happen in a service, not a component.
+Components should [focus](https://en.wikipedia.org/wiki/Single-responsibility_principle) on presenting data to a user, not reading it.
+This complicates our component, making it rigid.
 Second, we may want to share that logic in other components.
 Let's fix that.
 We'll move it into a service.

 ## Generating Services
 1. Get to a command prompt/terminal window.
 Execute this command:
 ```bash
 ng generate service Orders
 ```
-This will create orders.service.ts.
+This will create `orders.service.ts`.
 Take a look at that file.
 Pretty simple, huh?

 2. While we're here, let's create the two other services we'll need.
 ```bash